 The bottles from the original Pump in Style Advanced are compatible with the Max Flow (though the tubing and pump parts are not).

-Have you used the new Max Flow pump?
-Tell us your thoughts on the Pump in Style Advanced vs Max Flow in the comments!
+Do you have a Max Flow pump already?
+Here’s more information on how to use it – tell us your thoughts on the Pump in Style Advanced vs Max Flow in the comments!